PpGamerer/Interactive-websites/README.md

 # Personal Projects – Interactive Frontend Mini Games

-## Project Name – 8-Puzzle Mini Game Website
+## 8-Puzzle – Website with a surprise Mini Game
 Description: Interactive 8-puzzle game with drag-and-drop tiles.
 Solve the puzzle by arranging tiles in order.
 Each tile has a surprise reward when correctly placed.

 # Features: